idptools/metapredict/README.md

 ### metapredict isn't working!

-I have recieved occassional feedback that metapredict is not working for a user.
-A common problem is that the user is using a different version of Python than metapredict was made on. metapredict was made using Python version 3.7, and I recommend using this version while using metapredict to avoid problems (I haven't done extensive testing using other versions of Python, so if you're not using 3.7, do so at your own risk).
-A convenient workaround is to use a conda environment that has Python 3.7 set as the default version of Python.
+I have received occasional feedback that metapredict is not working for a user.
+A common problem is that the user is using a different version of Python than metapredict was made on.

+metapredict should work without issue on Python versions 3.x and 3.8.x.
+It was developed on Python 3.7 and has been tested extensively on Python 3.8.
+It should also work on Python 3.9 although this has been less well-tested

+In general, we recommend using a conda environment for any Python computing you're doing.
+This lets you control the packages being used and the Python version.
 For more info on conda, please see https://docs.conda.io/projects/conda/en/latest/index.html

 Once you have conda installed, simply use the command